Hammer Travel Policies and Procedures

 Please note that any agency registering four travelers for the same trip may provide a staff at no additional charge, and that personal care assistants can travel at a discounted rate.

 1:1 staffing Hammer Travel’s regular staff to traveler ratio is 1:4, meaning one staff member for four travelers.
 If a traveler requires more assistance, it is up to the individual, his/her guardian or care provider to set this up during the registration process.
-A traveler may choose to bring his/her own personal care attendant (PCA) along at 75% of the package cost, or request that Hammer Travel supply extra staffing (fees apply and dependent upon availability).
+A traveler may bring his/her own personal care attendant (PCA) along at 75% of the package cost.

 1:1 traveler and their staff will be expected to follow the trip’s itinerary, direction of the trip leader and all Hammer Travel’s policies/procedures.
 Depending on circumstances, a traveler and their staff may need to share a room with another traveler who will be part of the larger group.
 If this occurs, staff from the larger group will be responsible for any needs associated with this traveler (please note; this occurs only out of necessity).
 Travelers can request their own room ahead of time, but it is not guaranteed and additional cost may incur.